backstage/backstage/plugins/catalog-react/api-report.md

 //
 // @public (undocumented)
 export function useEntityListProvider<
-  EntityFilters extends DefaultEntityFilters = DefaultEntityFilters
+  EntityFilters extends DefaultEntityFilters = DefaultEntityFilters,
 >(): EntityListContextProps<EntityFilters>;

 // Warning: (ae-missing-release-tag) "useEntityOwnership" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)